What If Your Perfectionism Isn’t Excellence, but Protection?

 If I’m not exceptional, I might not belong.

-For many high achievers, this pattern formed early in environments where approval felt conditional.
+For many, especially high achievers, this pattern formed early in environments where approval felt conditional.
 Praise came through performance.
 Mistakes carried consequences.
-Over time, the nervous system learned a simple equation: doing well equals safety.
+Over time, the nervous system learned a simple rule: doing well equals safety.

-That equation can drive success.
-It can also quietly wire self-worth to outcomes.
+That equation can drive a lot of success.
+It can also unconsciously wire self-worth to outcomes.

 The Loop That Keeps It Alive

 The problem isn’t caring too much or having high standards.
-It’s when your standards become a measure of your worth.
-No amount of achievement ever resolves that tension.
+It’s when your standards become a measure of your worth—because no amount of achievement will ever resolve that tension.

 What Actually Helps

-What helps isn’t lowering standards, but changing the relationship.
+What helps isn’t lowering standards, but changing your relationship to them—separating performance from identity.

 Running small “good-enough” experiments.